launchdarkly/ld-relay/docs/endpoints.md

 }
 ```

-The `status` property for each environment will be `"connected"` if the Relay Proxy was able to establish a LaunchDarkly connection and get feature flag data for that environment, or `"disconnected"` if not.
-Currently this does not take into account any service outages that happened after the connection was initially made.
+The `status` property for each environment is `"connected"` if the Relay Proxy was able to establish a LaunchDarkly connection and get feature flag data for that environment, or `"disconnected"` if not.
+This does not take into account any service outages that happened after the connection was initially made.

 The top-level `status` property will be `"healthy"` if all of the environments are `"connected"`, or `"degraded"` if any of the environments is `"disconnected"`.

 The `version` property is the version of the Relay Proxy; `clientVersion` is the version of the Go SDK that the Relay Proxy is using.

 ### Special flag evaluation endpoints

-If you're building an SDK for a language which isn't officially supported by LaunchDarkly, or would like to evaluate feature flags internally without an SDK instance, the Relay Proxy provides endpoints for evaluating all feature flags for a given user.
+If you're building an SDK for a language which isn't officially supported by LaunchDarkly, or want to evaluate feature flags internally without an SDK instance, the Relay Proxy provides endpoints for evaluating all feature flags for a given user.

 These are equivalent to the polling endpoints for client-side/mobile SDKs, except that they use the SDK key as a credential rather than the mobile key or client-side environment ID.